Multi-Container Pods

-This page provides an overview of multi container Pods.
+This page provides an overview of multi-container Pods.
 In Kubernetes, a Pod is the smallest deployable unit and can contain one or more containers.
 While many Pods run a single container, multi-container Pods are a powerful feature for implementing advanced design patterns.
 These patterns leverage the fact that all containers within a single Pod share the same network namespace and can share the same storage volumes.
 This co-location allows them to collaborate closely while maintaining separation of concerns.

 This page covers: